AnthonyAstige/connected-login-butons/README.md

 ## Installation

-1. Run `meteor add connected-login-buttons`
+1. Run `meteor add anthonyastige:connected-login-buttons`
 2. Replace `{{> loginButtons}}` with `{{> connectedLoginButtons}}` in your code